What does health insurance cover?

 - Allergies and food intolerances

-- Conditions you had before your policy started
+other symptoms you had before your policy started

 These are sometimes known as pre-existing conditions.
-Your policy usually won’t cover injuries or conditions you had before your cover started. - Ongoing health issues with no known cure
+Your policy usually won’t cover injuries or conditions you had before your cover started.
+Most health insurance works this way.

 These are sometimes known as chronic conditions.
 Diabetes and asthma are examples of ongoing health issues with no known cure.
 Your policy usually won’t cover treatment related to ongoing or chronic issues.